uniwswap/uniwens-docs/dapp-developer-guide/dns-enabling-your-dapp.md

 If your application deals with user funds or other critical resources, you may want to keep track of the address a name resolves to and warn them when it changes, to ensure they are aware of the change.

-By accepting POWNS names in your application, you remove the need for users to copy and paste - or worse, type out - long and opaque DogeChain addresses, which leads to errors and lost funds.
+By accepting POWNS names in your application, you remove the need for users to copy and paste - or worse, type out - long and opaque EthereumPoW addresses, which leads to errors and lost funds.

 ## 2. Support Reverse Resolution